August 31, 2021

 - categories of sources of personal information collected

-- business and/or commercial purposes for collecting and selling your personal information
+- business and/or commercial purposes for collecting your personal information

 - categories of third parties with whom we have disclosed or shared your personal information